Afraz55/Scanimal/README.md

 # Scanimal
-A very simple tool to help simplify Testing Introducing SCANNIFY: A Versatile Security Toolkit
+A very simple tool to help simplify Testing Introducing SCANIMAL: A Versatile Security Toolkit

-SCANNIMAL is a lightweight, user-friendly Python script designed to streamline common security tasks.
+SCANIMAL is a lightweight, user-friendly Python script designed to streamline common security tasks.
 Whether you're a seasoned security professional or just starting your journey, SCANIMAL offers a comprehensive suite of tools for URL decoding, Nmap scans, directory enumeration, XSS testing, and web technology detection.

 Key Features: